In this post, you learn the grinding machine and grinding machine operation, types of grinding wheel and more.

 Grinding Machine Operation

 The common grinding machine operation are surface, cylindrical, internal and centreless grinding.
 Now let us discuss each one by one,

-In this, the operation is carried out on a cylindrical grinding machine which is made in two varieties “plain” and the “universal” type.
+In this, the operation is carried out on a cylindrical grinding machine which is made in two varieties, “plain” and “universal” type.
 The fundamental design is the same in both cases, but the universal machine can be adapted for internal grinding operation as well.

-The work centres are mounted on a table which can transverse at various feeds so that the entire length of the work passes to and fro in front of the wheel.
+The work centers are mounted on a table that can transverse at various feeds so that the entire length of the work passes to and fro in front of the wheel.

-When the entire work has passed in front of the wheel, the wheel advances forward by another 0.015mm at the end of the transverse and so the cycle of machining goes on until the desired diameter of the workpiece is reached.
-The result is a long cylinder of the perfectly circular profile with a very fine surface finish.
+When the entire work has passed in front of the wheel, the wheel advances forward by another 0.015mm at the end of the transverse, and so the cycle of machining goes on until the desired diameter of the workpiece is reached.
+The result is a long cylinder with a perfectly circular profile and a fine surface finish.

 The Internal grinding operation means, grinding of internal holes or bores.
-Internal grinding is designed to grind the surface of bores, whether plain or tapered with the help of a small grinding wheel mounted on a long slender spindle which can enter in the bore.
+Internal grinding is designed for grinding the surface of bores, whether plain or tapered, with the help of a small grinding wheel mounted on a long slender spindle that can enter the bore.

 It is capable of giving improved geometry of the hole as well as the surface finish.
 This operation is performed on specially designed internal grinding machines.
 For internal grinding, a softer wheel is generally preferred.

-It is a high production process for continuously grinding cylindrical surfaces in which the workpiece is supported not by centres or chucks, but by a blade.
-Parts with the diameter as small as 0.1mm can be ground by this method.
+It is a high-production process for continuously grinding cylindrical surfaces in which the workpiece is supported not by centers or chucks, but by a blade.
+Parts with a diameter as small as 0.1mm can be ground by this method.

 The feed-in case of centreless grinding is given as,